jared-nishikawa/after-hours/exercises/intro.md

 ### Problem 1
 User inputs a month, a day, and a year.

-This program will print "true" if that is a valid dat, and "false" if not.
+This program will print "true" if that is a valid date, and "false" if not.

 Also, it will print whether or not the date falls on a weekend.